 Passwords, social security numbers, and bank account numbers are just a few of the sensitive data that can be taken if you connect to a public Wi-Fi network.

 The VPN enable employees to connect to the corporate network and access apps, files, printers, and other business resources as if they were in the office.
-Individuals, on the other hand, utilise consumer-grade or personal VPNs to encrypt their data and hide their location when connecting to unprotected public networks like those found at airports, libraries, and coffee shops.
+Individuals, on the other hand, utilize consumer-grade or personal VPNs to encrypt their data and hide their location when connecting to unprotected public networks like those found at airports, libraries, and coffee shops.

 G2.com has listed various VPN softwares details at here.
 They have listed NordVPN at the top of the list.
 Below is screenshot from that article.